i-sevostyanov/k8s-playground/README.md

 [![GitHub license](https://img.shields.io/github/license/i-sevostyanov/k8s-playground)](https://github.com/i-sevostyanov/k8s-playground/blob/main/LICENSE)

 ## Kubernetes Playground
-This project contains a `Vagrantfile` and associated `Ansible` playbook to provisioning a 3 nodes Kubernetes cluster using `VirtualBox` and `Ubuntu 18.04`.
-Also, it contains a `Ansible` playbook to provisioning `management` machine which deploys ZooKeeper, Kafka, Prometheus Operator, Kafka Exporter and two golang applications (Consumer and Producer).
+This project contains a ready-to-use Kubernetes playground.
+It uses Vagrant and Ansible to start k8s on 3 nodes and deploy ZooKeeper, Kafka, Prometheus Operator, Kafka Exporter, and two golang applications (Consumer and Producer).

 ### Attention
-Ansible playbook is not idempotent, so if you run it twice error happens.
+Ansible playbook is not idempotent, please consider running it only once.
+The next attempts will fail.

 ### Prerequisites
 You need the following installed to use this playground:
 - `Vagrant`, tested with version 2.2.14
 - `VirtualBox`, tested with Version 6.1
-- `Internet access`, this playground pulls Vagrant boxes from the Internet as well as installs Ubuntu application packages from the Internet.

 ### Structure
 ```